TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ## Stack

-**Additional microservices:** You can use either monorepo or multirepo approach with this template.
-If you are going for multirepo, just create a separate project for each microservice based on this project template, and define common `taito_namespace` in scripts/taito/project.sh if you want them to share the same namespace.
-If you are going for monorepo, you can add a new microservice with the following steps.
+**Additional microservices:** Add a new microservice with the following steps.
 You can skip the IMPLEMENTATION steps if you are using a prebuilt Docker image (e.g. Redis).

   1. IMPLEMENTATION OR DATABASE: Create a new directory for your service implementation or database migration scripts.
 Look [FULL-STACK-TEMPLATE](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/) and [alternatives](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/tree/master/alternatives) for examples.
   2. IMPLEMENTATION: Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.